buildwithgrove/docs/docs/supported-methods/arbitrum-one.md

 # Arbitrum

-Arbitrum Supported Methods are a list of functions provided by our API, which allow developers to interact with the Arbitrum blockchain in various ways.
+Supported methods for Arbitrum allow developers to interact with the Arbitrum blockchain in various ways.
 These methods include functionalities such as getting account balances, estimating gas costs, executing transactions, querying block and transaction data, subscribing to events, and more.

 | Methods                                | Description                                                                                                                                                     |